polar-app/polar-app/_docs/mobile.md

 # Progressive Web Application

-Polar mobile can be used (and installed) by just visiting the site and logging into the web application.
+Polar mobile can be used (and installed) by just visiting the site and logging into the web application on your mobile device.

 Polar mobile isn't available on the Apple App Store or the Android Play Store but is a "progress web application" (PWA) that can be installed just like any local app.